Skip to main content

 • apply the acquired knowledge in various contexts;

-• transfer the concepts and approaches introduced in a certain context to connected fields;
+• transfer the concepts and approaches introduced in the module to many fields;

-• elaborate the concepts discussed in the course.
+• elaborate critically the concepts discussed in the course.

 Communication skills